theadultnoble/SELOworld-repo/README.md

 ## Test SELOworld

-- Connect your [CeloExtensionWallet](https://chrome.google.com/webstore/detail/celoextensionwallet/kkilomkmpmkbdnfelcpgckmpcaemjcdh?hl=en) using the connect wallet button.
+- Connect [CeloExtensionWallet](https://chrome.google.com/webstore/detail/celoextensionwallet/kkilomkmpmkbdnfelcpgckmpcaemjcdh?hl=en) using the connect wallet button.
-- Use the List Seller button to add your wallet address as a seller(gives right to mint real estate for auction).
+- Use the List Seller button to add wallet address as a seller(gives right to auction).
-- Mint real estate with your opening bid price for interested buyers.
+- Mint real estate for auction with opening bid price.
-- Create a second [CeloExtensionWallet](https://chrome.google.com/webstore/detail/celoextensionwallet/kkilomkmpmkbdnfelcpgckmpcaemjcdh?hl=en) account to see the funds being transferred.
+- Create a second [CeloExtensionWallet](https://chrome.google.com/webstore/detail/celoextensionwallet/kkilomkmpmkbdnfelcpgckmpcaemjcdh?hl=en) account.
-- Place bids on auction using the range form.
+- Place bids on auction using the range input.
-- Switch between accounts to see your balance increase.
+- Switch between accounts to see cUSD balance change.
-- End your auction when you want to
+- End auction.

 <aside>
-💡 You can’t place bids on your own auction with the same account
+💡 Owner can’t place bids on own auction with the same account.

 </aside>